 Although NordPass offers all of the basics on its free version, it'd make better sense to sign up for its Premium plan, which comes with a 30-day free trial and a 30-day refund policy – you’ll have ample time to try it out risk-free.

 Dashlane is an easy-to-use, well-designed password manager that's on par, if not better, than its #1 rival NordPass.
 It blew me away with its bulk password changer that can reset all of your passwords at once.

 I agree that its premium plans can be expensive, but a bundled Hotspot Shield VPN and dark web monitoring make it very value for money.

 3. Bitwarden: the best free password manager

-Bitwarden offers an excellent free plan that gives most paid password manager plans a run for their money.
-You will get features like multi-device synchronization, optional self-hosting, and unlimited password storage without paying a single penny.
+Bitwarden is hands down the best free password manager, offering top-of-the-line security features like multi-device synchronization, optional self-hosting, and unlimited password storage without paying a penny.

-How to choose a password manager to secure your device
+How to choose a password manager to secure your new phone

 How we test password managers